siggwer/Blog-php/README.md

 The database is in the / bdd folder and is named "blog".

-To test the project you can log in as administrator with the admin account (username: admin, password 123456789).

 To start the project create a virtualhost that points to the folder /public/index.php

 To finish I use the sendgrid feature for email sending, so that it works you will have to modify the /config/mail.php file."